Flexible Spending Accounts (FSA)

 You determine how much you want to set aside pre-tax for medical, dental and vision expenses up to the IRS limit for that year.
 The funds you set aside in a year can only be used for qualified expenses incurred in that year -- funds do not carry over and are lost if not used.
 To make it easy, you can estimate your costs with this calculator.

 The full amount you choose for the year is deposited into your FSA account up front.
 Your pre-tax payroll contributions are deposited to the FSA throughout the year, saving money on taxes.

 Step 3.
 Use the Funds All Year

 Since the account is fully funded up front, you can immediately begin to use the funds at the start of the plan year (or, for new hires, when your plan goes into effect) to pay for eligible medical expenses such as deductibles, doctor visits, prescription drugs, glasses and more.
-Request a VISA debit card to have the convenience of paying right at doctor’s office or pharmacy.
+Request a VISA debit card to have the convenience of paying right at the doctor’s office or pharmacy.
 The debit card is valid until the "good thru" date on the front.